Skip to main content

 The legal architecture, primarily governed by regulations like the Health Insurance Portability and Accountability Act (HIPAA) and the Affordable Care Act (ACA), explicitly allows for a hybrid wellness strategy.
 An organization can offer a participatory program, such as reimbursing gym memberships, to all employees.
 This operates as a universal benefit, promoting general well-being.

 Concurrently, it can implement a separate, voluntary health-contingent program.
-For instance, employees who choose to participate in a could be offered an additional incentive for lowering their HbA1c levels, a key marker for metabolic health.
+For instance, employees who choose to participate in a biometric screening could be offered an additional incentive for lowering their HbA1c levels, a key marker for metabolic health.
 The law treats these as separate initiatives with different compliance requirements.

 For the health-contingent portion to be compliant, it must meet several criteria.
 The program must be reasonably designed to promote health, offer a chance to qualify for the reward at least annually, and cap the financial incentive, typically at 30% of the total cost of self-only health coverage.